 On February 18, 2014, the Company announced that its board of directors approved a cash dividend of \$0.30 per common share in an aggregate amount of \$30.4 million that was paid to shareholders on March 18, 2014.
+On April 28, 2014, the Company announced that its board of directors approved terminating the Company's quarterly cash dividend and instead utilizing the cash to repurchase additional common shares as discussed below.
+There were no dividends declared and paid during the three months ended June 30, 2014 or the three months ended September 30, 2014.
+The aggregate total amount of dividends declared and paid during the three months ended September 30, 2013 was \$30.8 million.
+The aggregate amount of dividends declared and paid during the nine months ended September 30, 2014 and 2013 were \$30.4 million and \$92.6 million, respectively.

-The aggregate total amount of dividends declared and paid during the three months ended March 31, 2014, and 2013, were \$30.4 million and \$30.9 million, respectively.
-During the three months ended March 31, 2014, the Company received \$3.4 million of dividends primarily relating to the Forward Transactions described below which was recorded directly to its (accumulated deficit) retained earnings.
+During the nine months ended September 30, 2014, the Company received \$3.4 million of dividends primarily relating to the Forward Transactions described below which was recorded directly to its (accumulated deficit) retained earnings.
+The Company did not receive any dividends during the three months ended June 30, 2014 or the three months ended September 30, 2014.